fullcalendar/fullcalendar-docs/_docs-v5/theming/theming.md

   - bootstrap-theme-demo
 ---

 It is possible to change the look of the calendar (colors, fonts, etc) by applying a *theme*.
-Currently, only Boostrap v4 is available.
+Currently, only Bootstrap v4 is available.